Cisco Part Number Reference

 For IOS-based Cisco routers, however, the software images themselves are what enable or disable the encryption level, and are labeled K8 or K9.

 Encryption levels in Cisco's catalog were developed for compliance with laws and treaties restricting sales of equipment capable of strong encryption to certain countries, individuals, or entities (export restrictions).
 The purpose of these laws is to keep high-encryption technology, which we are unable to crack, out of the hands of our enemies.
 These rules are somewhat complicated.
 However, if you are a non-government customer in the United States who hasn't ever broken any laws relating to technology exports, you are eligible to purchase and download K9 products.

+And that is all it's for.
 The parts themselves are the same, and the price should be the same, regardless of the presence of an equals sign in the part number.

 Cisco is known for its Smart Net Total Care (SNTC) service contracts (formerly known as SMARTnet), which get you in touch with some of the most highly-trained and skilled technical support representatives in the world, and offer advance hardware replacement.
 The contract order numbers are generally comprised of three sections:

 - A code for the service level, such as OSP, covered extensively in the tables below

 - An allocation code, which is either the hardware or device it applies to (such as AS5B50K9 for an ASA 5505 with a 50-user license) or a generic code SMS, depending on how it is ordered

 - Advance replacement of failed hardware and components within a specified Hardware Delivery Time following a determination that replacement is necessary, regardless of the factory warranty status.